unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into the Axibase Time Series Database.
+Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads the data as series, properties, messages, and files into [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD).

-It supports [collections](collections.md)-based automation in order to query as many data sources as possible with the same configuration.
+The Collector supports data markers to minimize the load on the source systems as well as [list](collections.md)-based automation to efficiently copy data from multiple sources with re-usable configurations.

-## Typical Use Cases
+## Use Cases

-* Download CSV/TSV file from a web or FTP server and upload it into ATSD.
+* Download CSV/TSV file from a URL or an FTP server and upload it into ATSD.
+* Offload data from a relational database for long-term storage in ATSD.
 * Query a web service, convert its JSON output into tabular format, and upload it into ATSD.
-* Historize metrics by querying their current values and storing them in ATSD for analytics.
+* Historize metrics by querying current values and retaining their history in ATSD.
-* Offload prunable data from relational databases for long-term storage in ATSD.
-* Collect real-time performance metrics from Java applications (JMX), network devices (SNMP), etc.
+* Collect key performance metrics from Java applications (JMX), network devices (SNMP), etc.

+## Supported Databases

+* Oracle
+* IBM DB2
+* Microsoft SQL Server
+* MySQL
+* PostgreSQL
+* Sybase
+* Apache Derby
+* Vertica
+* ATSD
+* SAP HANA
+* OSISoft PI Data Archive
+* OSISoft PIOleDBEnt
+* Custom

 ## Supported Data/Network Protocols